kren-ai-lab/silk-route/README.md

 # To do list
-- [x] Add .env definition in README
+- [ ] Add .env definition in README
-- [x] Add example for blast aligment in examples
+- [ ] Add example for blast alignment in examples
-- [x] Polish the othe API example notebook
+- [ ] Polish the other API example notebook
-- [x] Add examples to the main README
+- [ ] Add examples to the main README
+- [ ] Add a logging system

 # Future Features
 - [ ] Make a GUI for the config files